isomerpages/moe-bedoksouthsec/_cce/Character and Citizenship Education.md

 In addition, customised assembly programmes are planned throughout the year to compliment the lessons taught during CCE lessons.

-**Teacher-Pupil Interviews**
+##### **Teacher-Pupil Interviews**

 Form Teachers conduct Teacher-Pupil Interview (TPI) sessions with students to build rapport and identify their needs and strengths.
 Students are encouraged to take this opportunity to get to know their Form Teachers better and share with them their concerns and aspirations.
 TPI sessions are conducted during dedicated curriculum time.

-**Student Recognition**
+##### **Student Recognition**

-The [EdusaveCharacter Award (ECHA)](https://www.moe.gov.sg/education/edusave/edusave-awards/edusave-character-awards-(echa)) **(broken link)** aims to recognise Singaporean students in the school who are exemplary in character and possess outstanding personal qualities through their behaviour and actions which inspire others.
+The [EdusaveCharacter Award (ECHA)](https://www.moe.gov.sg/financial-matters/awards-scholarships/edusave-awards) aims to recognise Singaporean students in the school who are exemplary in character and possess outstanding personal qualities through their behaviour and actions which inspire others.
 This award is given to a maximum of 2% of Singaporean students in the school at the end of the year.

 ECHA recipients are selected based on school-based criteria that are based on guidelines provided by MOE.
 Students are identified for consistently demonstrating civic responsibility, resilience and values that BDS wishes to recognise and encourage.